anthrax3/bountify.sh/README.md

 # bountify.sh

-A security report spell-checker and language enhancement tool. _bountify.sh_ automatically replaces common mistakes in reports, runs a spell-check on your report and then notifies you if any insensitive or inconsiderate language was used.
+A security report spell-checker and language enhancement tool. _bountify.sh_ your naming convention, runs a spell-check on your report and then notifies you if any insensitive or inconsiderate language was used.

 ![image](https://user-images.githubusercontent.com/18099289/34677071-405c33cc-f48f-11e7-8714-84e928f8f749.png)